dummy-ilh/MINE/Regression/LR/Ch07_Diagnostics_Residual_Analysis.md

 This chapter fixes both problems, then uses the fixed version to build the formal diagnostic toolkit.

+**Plain-language framing before any formulas:** A residual is just "how far off was the model's prediction for this one point."
+Chapter 1 said "eyeball the residuals, they should look like random noise" — but that advice has two hidden traps.
+Trap 1: some points are naturally *forced* to have small residuals no matter how good or bad the model is, because of *where* they sit in the data (this is "leverage" — more on it below).
+So a small residual doesn't automatically mean "great fit" for every point equally.
+Trap 2: a residual of "2" is meaningless on its own — 2 what?
+2 inches?
+2 dollars?
+2 standard deviations?
+You need to convert it into a universal, comparable unit before you can judge it.
+This chapter builds the tools to fix both traps.

 ---

 ## 7.2 Standardized (Semi-Studentized) Residuals